openstack/rally/doc/source/plugins/index.rst

 How plugins work
 ----------------

-Rally provides an opportunity to create and use a **custom benchmark scenario, runner, SLA, deployment or context** as a **plugin**:
+Rally provides an opportunity to create and use a **custom task scenario, runner, SLA, deployment or context** as a **plugin**:

 .. image:: ../images/Rally-Plugins.png